MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cd2dlineargradientbrush-class.md

 ### <a name="parameters"></a>Parametreler

-*Noktası*<br/>
+*Nokta*<br/>
-Fırçanın koordinat alanında doğrusal gradyan başlangıç iki boyutlu koordinatlarını
+Fırçanın koordinat uzayında doğrusal degradenin başlangıç iki boyutlu koordinatları

 ## <a name="see-also"></a>Ayrıca bkz.